Srijay/Ouroboros/README.md

 # Download data and extract patches

-Download whole slide images from the link which will be active upon publication.
-Create a folder named 'images' inside the 'data' folder, and run the script:
+The link to download whole slide images will be active upon publication.
+After downloading whole slide images, create a folder named 'images' inside the 'data' folder, and run the script:

 ```
 python extract_patches.py